FrozenNode/Laravel-Administrator/readme.md

 <pre>
 'administrator' => array(
-	'handles' => 'admin', //this determines what URI this bundle will use 'auto' => true,
+	'handles' => 'admin', //determines what URI this bundle will use 'auto' => true,
 ),
 </pre>

-Once the bundle is installed, create a new config file in your application config called administrator.php (`application/config/administrator.php`).
+Once the bundle is installed, create a new file in your application config called administrator.php (`application/config/administrator.php`).
 Then copy the contents of the bundle's config file (`administrator/config/administrator.php`) and put it into the application config file you just created.

 ### Config